jonchang/fishtreeoflife.org/rabosky-et-al-2018-update.md

 In the caption for Extended Data Figure 7c, we originally reported that the λ<sub>DR</sub> rate for high-latitude perciform species was 0.30.
 With our revised estimate, this rate is 0.29.

-In the caption for Extended Data Figure 9, panels e and f, we originally reported that the relationship between root-to-tip distance and absolute latitudinal midpoint was r = 0.020.
+In the caption for Extended Data Figure 9, panels e and f, we originally reported that the relationship between root-to-tip distance and log λ<sub>DR</sub> was r = 0.020.
 With our revised estimate, this correlation is 0.043.